 4. Blending into the ancient town Hoi An.
 The “once visited, never forgotten town”- Hoi An is located very conveniently on the sides of the river.
-Just walking in the streets which are filled with beautiful ancient buildings in both sides will make you feel the old world charm and tranquility.
-Picturesque scenery, excellent cuisines and the authentic Vietnamese atmosphere make Hoi An is definitely one of the best place for taking in.
+Just walking in the streets which are filled with beautiful ancient buildings on both sides will make you feel the old world charm and tranquility.
+Picturesque scenery, excellent cuisines and the authentic Vietnamese atmosphere make Hoi An is definitely one of the best places for taking in.

-5. Experience the Mekong Delta: Make your self a part of an exciting morning floating markets, Enjoy a rowing boat ride through the water palm covered canals, admiring the local skills at those typical “cottage industry”, get amazed by fish and shrimp farms or just rest your back in a road side hammock café… The list is endless and each of them are well worth your time and money.
+5. Experience the Mekong Delta: Make your self a part of an exciting morning floating markets, Enjoy a rowing boat ride through the water palm covered canals, admiring the local skills at those typical “cottage industry”, get amazed by fish and shrimp farms or just rest your back in a roadside hammock café… The list is endless and each of them are well worth your time and money.

-6. Crawling through Cu Chi tunnels, which were used by Viet Cong guerrillas as an underground hideouts, living quarters and supply routes during the Vietnam War.
+6. Crawling through Cu Chi tunnels, which were used by Viet Cong guerrillas as underground hideouts, living quarters and supply routes during the Vietnam War.
 You could also view the remnants of the bomb craters, and even fire an AK-47 nearby, for learning more about Vietnam history.

-7. Sitting at a street vendor for a bowl of “Pho”, or a Saigon beer bottle, or a “Banh mi” (Vietnamese sandwich) etc. as the Vietnamese gastronomy elite is actually found on the street pavements.
+7. Sitting at a street vendor for a bowl of “Pho”, or a Saigon beer bottle, or a “Banh mi” (Vietnamese sandwich), etc. as the Vietnamese gastronomy elite is actually found on the street pavements.
 If you have not sat in Ta Hien street (Hanoi) for a 25-cent “Bia hoi” (Vietnamese fresh beer), or eaten “Pho” at a street vendor, sorry dear, you have not eaten or drunk anything here yet.